crazyguitar/wordbank/2017-03-25/README.md

 * Describe a type of movie you do not like.
 Explain why you don't like it.
 * Agree or disagree?
 All high school students should take econoic classes.
 * Agree or disagree? students should do part-time jobs before attending college.

+##### Level 2

+* Which of the following do you think is the ost challenging place to work?
+  Museum, hospital, business office.

 ![](http://i.imgur.com/0T0G8J8.png)